-For a new real estate website or a website that doesn’t have a lot of authority, you’ll want to start by creating topics that are based on low competition keyword phrases.
+For a new real estate website or a website that doesn’t have a lot of authority, you’ll want to start by creating topics based on low-competition keyword phrases.

-If you write content based on popular topics related to the real estate niche, without researching the competition, you are likely to bite off more than you can chew, and won’t rank on Google.
+If you write content based on popular topics related to the real estate niche without researching the competition, you will likely bite off more than you can chew and won’t rank on Google.

-The more authoritative a website is, generally based on the quantity and quality of backlinks, the easier it is to rank.
-We see a direct correlation between high-ranking pages and their domain authority score, or backlink status.
+The more authoritative a website is, based on the quantity and quality of backlinks, the easier it is to rank.
+We see a direct correlation between high-ranking pages and their domain authority score or backlink status.

-While the number of results that the search engine shows on page 1 can vary, most visitors click the links above the fold (or scroll).
-This means you want to rank at the top of page one for a keyword.
+While the number of results the search engine shows on page 1 can vary, most visitors click the links above the fold (or scroll).
+You want to rank at the top of page one for a keyword.

 If you are competing with large real estate niche websites like Zillow, Realtor.com, and others like those, the odds that you will be able to compete are slim.

 Start by locating keywords with lower keyword difficulty, and lower competition, even if the search volume is low.
-As your website gains authority, and backlinks, you’ll be able to write on the more competitive topics.
+As your website gains authority and backlinks, you’ll be able to write on more competitive topics.

-In most cases, you’ll spend a couple of years picking low-hanging fruit as you climb the “authority” ladder.
+You’ll most likely spend a couple of years picking low-hanging fruit as you climb the “authority” ladder.

-A Backlinks is when another website references a page on your website with a link.
+A Backlink is when another website references a page on your website with a link.

 For example, if you publish an article on your real estate website about selling a house during a divorce, and a website like Inman refers to your page in their article, you now have a quality backlink.

-The more authoritative the domain is that is linking back to you, the “better” that link is.
+The more authoritative the domain links back to you, the “better” that link is.

 To gain backlinks, create great content that people want to reference.
-Use stats wherever possible, case studies, trends, newsworthy content, guides, and so forth.
+Use stats, case studies, trends, newsworthy content, and guides.

-A backlink campaign is when you “pitch” websites, generally by email, asking them to link to you.
+A backlink campaign is when you “pitch” websites by email, asking them to link to you.

-Conversion rates are ridiculously low, but they do work with discipline and consistency.
+Conversion rates are ridiculously low, but they work with discipline and consistency.

 While you don’t want to pay someone for a link, there are companies like Fat Joe that offer backlink outreach as a service.